steven-varga/h5cpp/examples/container/README.md

 tiny::dict<K,V>           -> detected as map-like
 ```

-The important point:

-**h5cpp stores the data model, not the C++ container implementation.**

-The Walter Brown detection idiom is what makes that possible.
-It lets h5cpp recognize container-shaped types structurally, route them to the correct HDF5 representation, and avoid a brittle zoo of hand-written overloads.

-C++ containers are runtime furniture.
-HDF5 stores the building.
+The point of all this: h5cpp stores the data model implied by the container, not the container implementation.
+The detection idiom makes that possible — types with the same shape route to the same HDF5 layout, regardless of which library they come from.
+Hand-written overloads aren't needed for each new container type; the structural surface is the contract.

+## Source

+- [`container.cpp`](container_8cpp-example.html) — rendered with syntax highlighting
+- [`detected.cpp`](detected_8cpp-example.html) — rendered with syntax highlighting
+- [`tiny_containers.hpp`](tiny_containers_8hpp-example.html) — rendered with syntax highlighting